xup6fup/MxNetR-YOLO/README.md

 # If you just want to use this model for predicting

 You can use the code ["1.
 Prediction.R"](https://github.com/xup6fup/MxNetR-YOLO/blob/master/voc2007/code/3.%20Predicting/1.%20Prediction.R) for predicting an image.
-You need to download [yolo_v3-0000.params](https://drive.google.com/open?id=1NDCaWLQev43K3pqhCSYVLNo2FVpVqgh_) and [yolo_v3-symbol.json](https://drive.google.com/open?id=1unzvMu0hKMLi2gmeLywqnXBguAUWQoZb) and put them in the folder 'model/yolo model' Please click my above superlink for download.
+Here we prepared a well-trained model for your experiment.
+The 'yolo_v3 (1)-0000.params' and 'yolo_v3 (1)-symbol.json' can be found in the folder 'model/yolo model (voc2007)'.
 Here we use the 'test_img.jpeg' for testing the model.
 The left image is the raw image, and the right one is the prediction result by yolo v3 model.

 <p align="center">
   <img src="pred_test_img.jpeg">